Repetitive tasks can take up an inordinate amount of time and energy for in-house PPC managers and drain the profits of an agency.

 Google is continuing to invest its time and effort into scripts.
 It has recently announced a new version that will make it easier for PPC account managers to automate and optimize their campaigns.

 Now that we know this technology is likely to remain available for the foreseeable future, it’s definitely worth your time to try out some scripts.

 I’ve been sharing scripts with the advertising community for a long time and by now there are hundreds of free scripts that anyone can use by simply copy-and-pasting some code into a Google Ads account.

 But with so many free scripts to choose from, analysis-paralysis may set in.

-There aren’t a ton of people publishing free scripts so many of the ones included in this post were written by myself, my company (Optmyzr), and FreeAdWordsScripts.com (a site we manage).
+Many of the ones included in this post were written by myself, my company (Optmyzr), and FreeAdWordsScripts.com (a site we manage).

 1. Budget Scripts

-Because automation done with scripts don’t usually have a nice user interface (unless you use Enhanced Scripts), they don’t lend themselves particularly well to automating tasks that require a lot of complicated settings and human oversight.
+Because automation done with scripts doesn’t usually have a nice user interface (unless you use Enhanced Scripts), they don’t lend themselves particularly well to automating tasks that require a lot of complicated settings and human oversight.

 Some of the best things to automate are tasks where the decisions are cut-and-dry.

 A Script for Pausing All Campaigns When an Account Spend Is Too High for the Month